microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + Explain the basic concepts of FHIR Search
 + Perform both Common and Composite Searches
 + Use Modifiers in Search
-+ Use Chained & Reverse Chained Search
++ Use Chained & Reverse Chained search result parameters
++ Use Include and Reverse Include search result parameters
-+ Define a Custom Search parameter
++ Define a custom search parameter

 ## Prerequisites